crosstheages/public-data/patch-notes.md

   - Update the text for each card rarity in chest description.
   - You can now buy a chest using Pranas if you have exactly the amount needed.
   - Now correctly display errors encountered in the shop (such as buying over the pack limit).
+- Dashboard
+  - Now correctly refresh your Trisel / Prana / CTA count whenever you enter it (before it was only in the shop).
 - Loot
   - Stash has now been renamed to Loot.
   - Chests are sorted based on the number of packs they contain.